tonsky/Clojure-Sublimed/README.md

 Q: REPL/eval doesn’t work

 A: Make sure you are using nREPL 0.8 or later.
-A: Make sure you have assigned `Clojure (Sublime Clojre)` syntax to the file.
+A: Make sure you have assigned `Clojure (Sublimed)` syntax to the file.

 ## Credits